 To address the engagement and outreach of students and families, the district has continued the work with our School Attendance Review Teams (SART) to implement the tiered reengagement strategies as outlined in the district's Learning Continuity and Attendance Plan.
-Our chronic absence rate has increased to 19% with students in distance learning experiencing the highest absence rates.
-We also have higher than typical excused absences due to the requirements of isolation and quarantine.
-Students and families in the district have been impacted differently by the prolonged pandemic environment and there have been some instances where the impact on families in the district has made consistent school attendance a considerable challenge.
+Attendance at RCA is tied to work completion, and teachers are in frequent communication with students and families to ensure they are on track as this is a requirement to remain enrolled in the program.
 There has been considerable effort invested by the district to refine and improve systems to better meet the support and reengagement needs of pupils and their families.
-This improvement effort has ranged from Tier 1 improvements (messaging, attendance reporting tools, etc.) to Tier 3 (restructuring SARB panels, training SARB Board members in mediation and restorative practices, etc.).

 Attendance reporting tools have been implemented and collaboration with county resources has led to the development of a Community Connect resource available to all schools in Shasta County.
 Our district has support in the analysis of relevant attendance data.
 Using this data, SART teams identify pupils and families and use more effective outreach efforts to connect families with community resources to remove barriers to regular school attendance.
 District attendance clerks have regular access to county collaboration to help make these connections.
-When the school is not able to make connections with families, they now have a multi-disciplinary team made of community agencies to help them to intensify the efforts to connect with families.
+When the school is not able to make connections with families, they now have a multidisciplinary team made of community agencies to help them to intensify the efforts to connect with families.
 With anything new, establishing protocols and communicating the development of the new Community Connect resource and how the new system works is a challenge.
 The district has continued to work with other districts and county support services to calibrate the process for connecting district family needs with available services.
 As the 2020-21 school year progressed, the county-wide number of referrals to the Community Connect resource has steadily increased.
-As of February 1, a total of 380 students from 41 schools had been referred to the Community Connect group.
-Our district has referred students from six of our schools for Tier II/III attendance support and intervention.
 One challenge that has recently emerged because of the increase in referrals is the ability to provide adequate staffing at the county support level.
 To accommodate for the needed increase in staffing, the county has partnered with other county resources and departments to secure additional funding for the remainder of the 2020-21 school year and to provide a sustainable model in the 2021-22 school year.